marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 No events.
 ```

-So, now is clear that the client application(customer) is configured to send the requests to the service by uing it's specific ip and port.
-All request will be balanced through all instances of app we have.
+Now it's clear for us that the client application(customer) is configured to send the requests to the service by using the service's ip and port.
+All request will be balanced through the available instances of application.